AI Outreach Automation

 OAuth vs App Passwords: Why Secure Email Authentication Matters

-Google, Microsoft, and Yahoo are all deprecating traditional passwords for SMTP/IMAP access.
-If you’re still using basic authentication or app passwords in 2026, you’re risking account security and compliance violations.
+Google, Microsoft, and Yahoo are all deprecating traditional passwords for SMTP and IMAP access.
+If you're still wiring email automation to basic authentication

 Client → Server: "username:password" (Base64 encoded)